Banfill-Locke Center for the Arts engages writers and readers in a variety of ways!

 The second Friday evening of each month at 7:30 pm, Banfill-Locke Center for the Arts hosts a free reading series.
 The 2017 Reading Series Curators are Clarence White and Margaret Hasse.
 These readings take place at BLCA and are free to attend.

 Practice Writing Group

 Each Tuesday, from 10:30 am to 12:30 pm, a group of writers come together at Banfill-Locke Center for the Arts for a facilitated time to exercise the act of writing.
 Prompts are provided; this format is perfect for any type of writer and any ability.
-New in 2014 Practice Writing is offered on the second Thursday evening of the month from 6:30 to 8:30 pm.
+Practice Writing is also offered on the second Thursday evening of the month from 6:30 to 8:30 pm.
 All sessions are free to attend and participate.
 No sign up needed; just stop on by.